johnmichaelkuczynski/writing101/replit.md

   - Added hierarchical heading styles (24px/20px/18px/16px) with proper margins and weights
   - Removed excessive dead space and improved text density for efficient space utilization
   - Document now displays with book-quality formatting suitable for professional reading
+- July 19, 2025: TYPOGRAPHY REFINEMENT - Improved font size, spacing, and color
+  - Increased font size from 16px to 17px for better readability
+  - Reduced line height from 1.6 to 1.5 for tighter spacing
+  - Darkened text color from #2d3748 to #1a202c for better contrast
+  - Applied 2rem paragraph indentation for proper book-style formatting
+  - Reduced paragraph spacing from 1.2rem to 0.8rem for better density
+  - Removed all bold formatting from headings and titles (font-weight: normal throughout)